The Clear Edge

 Once operations run autonomously, the next constraint is the decision bottleneck—founder still required for judgment calls.

-A $71,000/month consultant had excellent operational systems.
-Team executed independently.
-But 47 decisions weekly still required her input:
+A $71,000/month consultant had excellent operational systems, and the team executed independently.
+But 47 decisions every week still required her input.

 • Pricing adjustments